 The curricula presented are innovative, sophisticated and designed to enhance the professional skills of tribal judges and personnel.
 The NTJC’s main objective is to improve justice through national programs of education and training directed toward judicial proficiency, competency, skills and understanding.
 The NTJC began in 2002 and is funded by a grant from the Bureau of Justice Assistance.
 While many courses pertain only to tribal court judges and personnel, the NTJC encourages participants to consider other courses offered by The National Judicial College that will enhance professional skills.
 The NTJC is guided by a ten member council of tribal court judges, professors and tribal law experts.

 We Need Your Support!

-Donors may provide direct support to the Center that will enhance courses and programs, assist with operations and provide scholarships to participants.
-To make a donation online, click here and type NTJC in the comments field under the payment information section.
+Donors may provide direct support to the Center that will enhance courses and programs, assist with operations and provide scholarships to participants by making an online donation here.
 A legacy or planned giving gift to the NTJC will provide a lasting impact and gives donors the opportunity to leave a legacy.
 For more information about planned giving opportunities, click here.
-For more information on how your gift can make a difference, please contact the NJC’s Development Director, Jeanne Hill, at firstname.lastname@example.org or NTJC Director Christine Folsom at email@example.com.
+For more information on how your gift can make a difference, please contact the NJC’s Development Director, Jeanne Hill, at email@example.com or NTJC Director Christine Folsom at firstname.lastname@example.org.